connorslagle/homes-like-this/README.md

 You're eyes aren't deceiving you - that's an accuracy of 0.184.
 However, I was surprised that the accuracy was not affected very much by the number of k-folds.

-I chose a k-fold of 18 to train my final model on. **The accuracy on the holdout data was 0.178** - slightly above random guessing; for 7 classes, the expected accuract is 0.143.
+I chose a k-fold of 18 to train my final model on. **The accuracy on the holdout data was 0.178** - a couple points above random guessing; for 7 classes, the expected accuract is 0.143.

 Although the accuracy leaves much to be desired, I was excited to look at the confusion matrices to see which cities scored the highest.